Gravastars on the brane with a timelike extra dimension: Mathematical formalism and solutions

 The terms enclosed within the square brackets in Eq.~(2.2) represent corrections arising due to extra-dimensional effects.
 The tensor $S_{\mu \nu}$ encodes quadratic contributions from the stress--energy tensor and is constructed from the bare Einstein equation

 derived from Eq.~(2.1).
 Explicitly, $S_{\mu \nu}$ takes the form

-where $E = E^{\mu}_{\ \mu}$.
+where $E = e^{\mu}_{\ \mu}$.

 The remaining correction term $W_{\mu \nu}$ arises from the projection of the bulk Weyl tensor $W_{\mu \nu \alpha \gamma}$ onto the brane and captures the influence of bulk graviton degrees of freedom.
-It is defined as
+This quantity is defined as

 Since $W_{\mu \nu}$ is traceless, it behaves as an effective radiation-like source on the brane, introducing additional effective energy density and pressure contributions in the modified field equations.